 Throughout any given semester, illness and emergencies sometimes preclude students from attending class.
 However, University Senate Rule 22.214.171.124 specifies whether these absences are excused.
 Specifically, students are entitled to an excused absence for the following reasons:

-- any other circumstances the Instructor of Record determines are reasonable cause for absence.
+- Any other circumstances the Instructor finds reasonable cause for absence.

 Students bear the responsibility of informing the Instructor and providing documentation for the absence within one week following the period of the excused absence (except where prior notification is required).

-Please note that if a student misses one-fifth of the class contact hours due to excused absences, and attendance is required or a criterion for a grade in the course, the instructor may request that the student withdraw from the class or impose an incomplete.
+Please note that if a student misses one-fifth of the class contact hours due to excused absences, and attendance is required or a criterion for a grade in the course, the instructor may request that the student withdraw from the class or impose an incomplete grade.